very-inky/Bit-HeroesBot/devnotes.md

   - This causes the bot to potentially miss the out of resources popup
   - A delay needs to be added between clicking the accept button and checking for the out of resources message

-### Current Development Focus
-The main focus is on full quest action automation, specifically:
+### Recent Implementations

 1. **Monitor Function / ActionRunning Loop**
-   - Need to implement a monitoring system that continuously checks the game state
+   - Implemented a continuous monitoring system that checks the game state in real-time
+   - Added `monitorRunningAction` method in ActionManager that:
+     - Performs a one-time autopilot check at the beginning of monitoring
+     - Detects player death and handles recovery
+     - Detects and handles in-progress dialogues without interrupting the action
+     - Detects when actions are completed
+     - Handles unexpected popups and errors
+     - Checks for template file availability for robustness
+     - Returns detailed results about the action's status
-   - This will allow the bot to respond to changes in the game UI in real-time
+   - This allows the bot to respond to changes in the game UI in real-time
-   - Will help with detecting completion of actions and handling unexpected popups

 2. **Rerun Functionality**
-   - Need to implement the ability to rerun quests or raids without backing out to setup
+   - Implemented the ability to rerun quests or raids without backing out to setup
-   - For single dungeon or raid runs, the bot should hit the "Rerun" button
+   - Added detection for the "Rerun" button in the monitoring loop
+   - Added logic to use the rerun button when appropriate instead of backing out to setup
+   - Implemented proper handling of resource checks after clicking rerun
-   - This will improve efficiency by eliminating unnecessary navigation
+   - This improves efficiency by eliminating unnecessary navigation
+   - Different action types handle completion differently:
+     - Quest and Raid actions with a single enabled target use the rerun button to start another run directly
+     - Quest and Raid actions with multiple enabled targets use the town button to change configs for the next run
+     - Other actions always use the town button to go back to setup for subsequent runs

+### Current Development Focus
+The main focus is on improving the action system and UI responsiveness:

-3. **UI Responsiveness**
+1. **UI Responsiveness**
    - Need to add appropriate delays to ensure the bot doesn't process checks faster than the UI can update
    - Particularly important for resource checks and completion detection

+2. **Template Management**
+   - Ensure all required templates are available and properly handled
+   - Implement fallback mechanisms for missing templates
+   - Add more templates for detecting various game states

 ## Implementation Priorities